Call for Submissions

 Our reading period is April 1 to July 31

-As part of our ongoing interest in poetry in English translation, we are seeking poems-in-translation and original work from writers in the Middle East and Asia.
-Beginning in spring 2013, we launched outreach efforts to Syria, Turkey, Palestine, Iraq, Iran, Israel, Egypt, and Afghanistan.
+As part of our ongoing interest in poetry in English translation, we are seeking poems-in-translation and original work from writers from – or writing in the languages of – India, Pakistan, and Bangladesh, as well as those from or writing in the Slavic languages of Eastern Europe.
+Our previous efforts to reach poets writing in languages under-represented in North American poetry journals have included outreach to writers in the Phillipines, Malaysia, Vietnam, Syria, Turkey, Palestine, Iraq, Iran, Israel, Egypt, Afghanistan, and elsewhere.

 Submission Guidelines: Submit 3-5 poems through our electronic submission manager (preferred).
 For translations, please include the original poem with its translation.
 Include a cover letter and complete contact information with your submission.